Musical selections in The Wizard of Oz

 The songs from the 1939 musical fantasy film The Wizard of Oz have taken their place among the most famous and instantly recognizable American songs of all time, and the film's principal song, "Over the Rainbow", is perhaps the most famous song ever written for a film.
 Music and lyrics were by Harold Arlen and E.Y.
 "Yip" Harburg, who won an Academy Award for Best Song for "Over the Rainbow."

-Herbert Stothart, who underscored the film, won an Academy Award for Best Original Score.
-Some of that underscoring was, of course, based on Harburg and Arlen's songs.
+Herbert Stothart, who adapted the music for the screen, won the Academy Award for Best Original Score for The Wizard of Oz.
 Georgie Stoll was the associate conductor and screen credits were given to George Bassman, Murray Cutter (who did "Over the Rainbow"), Ken Darby and Paul Marquardt for orchestral and vocal arrangements.
-As usual, Roger Edens was heavily involved as the unbilled musical associate of Freed.
+As usual, Roger Edens was heavily involved as the unbilled musical associate of Arthur Freed.
 Incidental music was contributed by Stoll, Bassman, Robert Stringer and also Conrad Salinger.
 The music to "Optimistic Voices" was written by Arlen and Stothart.

-The songs were recorded in a studio before filming.
+Herbert Stothart conducted the MGM Studio Orchestra in scoring sessions for The Wizard of Oz.
+The songs were recorded with a full orchestra on the MGM scoring stage before filming.
 Several of the recordings were completed while Buddy Ebsen, who was supposed to have played the Tin Man, was still with the cast.
 So while he had to be dropped from the cast due to illness from the aluminum powder makeup, his singing voice remains on the soundtrack.
 It is Jack Haley, who eventually played the role, that is seen and heard singing "If I Only Had A Heart", but Ebsen's voice is still heard on the group vocals of "We're Off To See The Wizard".
 In those vocals, his voice is easy to detect.
 Ray Bolger (and also Jack Haley) were speakers with a distinct Boston accent and did not pronounce the r in wizard.
 Buddy Ebsen was a Midwesterner, like Judy Garland, and pronounced the r.

 Although an orchestra underscores nearly the entire film, approximately the last third of the movie contains no songs.
 Once Dorothy and her cohorts are handed the task of killing the Wicked Witch, the mood of the film goes a bit darker.
 This was not originally intended—the last three songs in the film, "The Jitterbug," the vocal reprise of "Over The Rainbow," and "The Triumphant Return" were all excised from the film before its official release.